Annual Conference

 • As you submit your proposal, you should be aware that ASBH is unable to accommodate requests for specific dates and times, as any rescheduling has a serious cascading effect on other presenters.
 If your proposal is accepted, you should be prepared to pay for registration and attend the meeting on the day on which your presentation is scheduled.

 • ASBH has a “two submission” rule.
 You can submit no more than two abstracts (including flash presentations) or be included in no more than two workshops, panels, debates, or performances submitted by others.
-This rule does not apply to pre-conference workshop presenters or to non-presenting co-authors of papers or flash presentations.
+This rule does not apply to pre-/post-conference workshop presenters or to non-presenting co-authors of papers or flash presentations.

 • All presenters must complete a disclosure of any financial interests or other relationships that could be considered a conflict of interest.

-• Keep a copy of your proposal.
+• Keep a copy of your proposal and proposal submission confirmation.

 • In order for your proposal to be considered “complete” and entered into the review process, you must click the “submit” button at the top right of the proposal page.
 In order to submit your proposal, all proposal tasks must be completed.
 You will receive a confirmation email when you have submitted your proposal successfully.